leanprover/theorem_proving_in_lean4/dependent_type_theory.md

-example, you could call this function passing the following arguments `Nat Nat double Nat double 2` where `double` is defined as `def double (x : Nat) : Nat := x + x` (This function is making use of an important feature named "Dependent Products", which will be explained below.)
+example, you could call this function passing the following arguments `Nat Nat double Nat double 2` where `double` is defined as `def double (x : Nat) : Nat := x + x` (This function is making use of an important feature named "Dependent Types", which will be explained below.)

 The general form of a lambda expression is ``fun x : α => t``, where the variable ``x`` is a "bound variable": it is really a placeholder,